Illinois Trucking Injury Attorneys

 The significance of the resulting injuries, compounded with the significant exposure put upon corporate defendants, typically results in insurance companies vigorously defending truck accident cases through the course of litigation and trial.

-Chicago, Illinois Trucking injury attorneys with a track record of excellence
+Chicago, Illinois Trucking injury attorneys with a track record of excellence in recovering compensation for individuals and families in serious accidents

 At Rosenfeld Injury Lawyers, our truck accident attorneys prepare each trucking injury case as though it is going to trial.
 During our initial case evaluation, lawyers will assess the complexity of each case and determine what investigation is needed and if consultation with experts would benefit the case, with the ultimate goal of securing the most favorable outcome for our client via: settlement, mediation or trial.
 These ‘extra steps’ commonly result in our clients’ cases getting resolved more expeditiously than similar cases in Cook County and typically for a more substantial amount.